arun-var/arun-var.github.io/_posts/2023-03-04-docker-desktop-alternative-podman-colima.md

 ## Conclusion

 The best **Docker Desktop alternative** is the one that removes friction for your team.
-In 2025, **Colima** is a safe default for Mac laptops; **Podman** shines where daemonless, rootless security is a mandate.
-Script the workflow, document it in your repo, and ship.
+For most teams, Colima is the simplest of the Docker Desktop alternatives, while Podman wins where rootless security is mandatory.